Image designed by the National Park Service

 The days are shorter, but the possibilities for enjoying national parks during the winter season are endless.
-Vibrant fall colors give way to serene winter wonderlands blanketed in snow.
-Wildlife may be on the move heading south or to lower elevations or hunkered in until spring.
+Vibrant fall colors give way to serene winter wonderlands.
+Wildlife is often on the move to warmer destinations or hunkered down until spring.
 Many cultures, communities, and families have winter traditions and celebrations, some passed through generations, now shared with each other in parks.

 Seasonal Celebrations and Pastimes